 For example, they would like to build their time management or organization skills in order to improve resource allocation.

-There’s one last tip we’d like to share, which is to collect feedback from your management team on a continual basis.
-They may be able to offer valuable input to help you improve your online training strategy and more effectively bridge the gaps.
+For a successful online leadership training program, don’t forget to collect regular feedback from your management team.
+They’ll be able to offer valuable input to help you improve your online training strategy and more effectively bridge the gaps.

 For example, you can develop online training simulations or scenarios that target their specific performance issues that your managers themselves report.
 You can also conduct surveys and polls to get your employees actively involved, which gives them a sense of ownership.

 So there you have it.
-Leadership online training is the key to solving a host of issues in your organization.
+Online leadership training is the key to solving a host of issues in your organization.
 Now you have the tips to make it happen in the best possible way.
 Put them to good use and reap the benefits that well-trained managers have to offer!

 Originally published on: 09 Aug 2017